Alison Fraser: Career

 a Drama Desk Award nominee for both The Secret Garden, and First Daughter Suite and a Carbonell Award winner for Romance/Romance.
 Fraser is a Callaway Award-winner for Heartbreak House.

 She played "Tessie Tura" in the New York City Center and Broadway productions of Gypsy starring Patti LuPone under the direction of Arthur Laurents.

 She was the first ever recipient of Philadelphia's Barrymore Award for Best Actress for her portrayal of "The Blonde" in Marion Adler, Scott Wentworth and Craig Boehmler's film noir musical, Gunmetal Blues under the direction of Jiri Zizka.
 She reprised the role of "The Blonde" in Gunmetal Blues opposite Patrick Quinn at the George Street Playhouse.
 She returned there to play "Diana" in Lend Me a Tenor, directed by David Saint.

 She was the original "Trina" (Marvin's ex-wife) in William Finn's March of the Falsettos and In Trousers (Playwrights Horizons).
 She also did vocal orchestrations for both shows.
 She played "Miss Drumgoole" in Todd Rundgren's adaptation of Joe Orton's Up Against It (New York Shakespeare Festival), "Uta" in Charles Busch and Rusty Magee's The Green Heart (Manhattan Theatre Club), "Connie"/"Petula"/"Brenda" in Beehive at the Village Gate, and "Marion Ames" in Swingtime Canteen.
+In 1986, she made her Broadway debut in The Mystery of Edwin Drood (musical) as Helena Landless, replacing Jana Schneider.
 In 1988, she appeared on Broadway in Romance/Romance, a musical starring herself and Quantum Leap star, Scott Bakula.
 For her dual-role as Josefine/Monica, Fraser received her first Tony Award Nomination.
 In 1991, Fraser appeared in The Secret Garden, a musical based on the children's story by Frances Hodgson Burnett.
 For originating the role of Martha, Fraser earned a second Tony Award Nomination.
 The Secret Garden also featured Mandy Patinkin, Daisy Eagan, John Cameron Mitchell and Rebecca Luker.
 Fraser stars in the one-woman show A Tennessee Williams Songbook conceived and directed by David Kaplan with musical direction by Allison Leyton-Brown.
 The show premiered at The Tennessee Williams Festival in Williams' birthplace of Columbus, Mississippi and went on to great acclaim at the annual Provincetown Tennessee Williams Festival.
 An original cast album titled Tennessee Williams: Words and Music was released on Sh-K-Boom Records in 2013.

 Fraser portrayed the flamboyant but clueless "Babs Caplan" on the award-winning PBS series, Between the Lions.
 She has appeared on the TV series Gotham, High Maintenance, Smash, Law and Order: Special Victims Unit, Happy!, and Third Watch.
 She played the recurring roles of "Aunt Heidi" in the award-winning web-series Jack in a Box, written and produced by Michael Cyril Creighton, and "Veronica Bailey" on Wesley Taylor and Mitchell Jarvis’s It Could Be Worse (the latter web series was broadcast on Pivot and was later picked up by Hulu).